Skip to content

 - "{pane_title}"

-The values shown above are also the built-in defaults, so leaving these keys unset gives you the standard rendering.
+The values shown above are also the built-in defaults, so leaving these keys unset gives you the standard rendering. top is also accepted as an alias for horizontal.

 Templates can be set in either the global config or a project's .workmux.yaml.
 Project values override global values.
 Changes are picked up live by running sidebars without a restart.